diantonioandrea/misura/docs/docs.md

 The output is:

 	2000.0 cm(2)

-	misura.conversion.ConversionError: cannot convert from 'm2' to 'kg'
+	misura.conversion.ConversionError: cannot convert from 'm2' to 'kg' raised by: '0.2 m(2)' -> 'kg'

-### Partially convert a number
+### Partially convert a quantity

 ``` python
 misura.units.convert(first: unit, target: str, partial: bool = False) -> unit
 ```

-A partial conversion takes place when only some of the units of measure of a number get converted.
+A partial conversion takes place when only some of the units of measure of a quantity get converted.

 An example is: